Regret, stability & fairness in matching markets with bandit learners: PROOFS FOR BALANCED TRANSFER (SECTION )

 Then, applying Lemma \ref{lem:no_cost_transfer_T_bound} to the equivalent alternate setting $(A, \mu')$:

 By definition of $\mu'$, $\Delta^{\rho}_{\min} = \frac{1}{2}\min_{a_1 \in \cA,a_2 \in \cA^+, a_3 \in \cA^+ \setminus a_2} |\mu(a_1,a_2) + \mu(a_2,a_1) - \mu(a_1,a_3) - \mu(a_3,a_1)|$.
-Combining \eqref{eq:transfer_no_cost_eq4} with \eqref{eq:transfer_no_cost_eq3} yields the result on optimal regret. \\
+Combining \eqref{eq:transfer_no_cost_eq4} with \eqref{eq:transfer_no_cost_eq3} yields the result on optimal regret.

 \textbf{Fairness is guaranteed}.
-That $\ccM$ as described in the result also ensures fairness (i.e., incentive compatibility guarantees fairness) follows directly from the analysis under ``Logarithmic optimal regret'' above.
-Specifically, since $\bR(a ; \ccM) = O(\log(T))$ for all $a \in \cA$, fairness is achieved for all agents by Definition \ref{def:fairness}. \\
+That $\ccM$ as described in the result also ensures fairness (i.e., stability guarantees fairness) follows directly from the analysis under ``Logarithmic optimal regret'' above.
+Specifically, since $\bR(a ; \ccM) = O(\log(T))$ for all $a \in \cA$, fairness is achieved for all agents by Definition \ref{def:fairness}.

 \textbf{High social welfare is guaranteed}.
-That $\ccM$ also results in high social welfare (i.e., incentive compatibility guarantees high social welfare) follows directly from the fact that the greedy algorithm in Algorithm \ref{alg:greedy_balanced} returns a matching whose summed edge weights is within factor-2 of the maximal bipartite weighted matching.
+That $\ccM$ also results in high social welfare (i.e., stability guarantees high social welfare) follows directly from the fact that the greedy algorithm in Algorithm \ref{alg:greedy_balanced} returns a matching whose summed edge weights is within factor-2 of the maximal bipartite weighted matching.

 Recall that the social welfare of $(\ccM, \cC, \cT)$ at time $t$ is defined as $W_t(\ccM) = \sum_{a \in \cA} V(a, \ccM(a ; \nu_t) ; \nu_t)$.
-Under \eqref{eq:T_1}-\eqref{eq:T_2}, $V(a,a' ; \nu_t) = \frac{1}{2} (\nu_t(a,a') + \nu_t(a',a))$.
-Recall from above that applying Algorithm \ref{alg:greedy_balanced} to preferences $\nu_t$ returns a stable matching under payoffs $V(\cdot, \cdot ; \nu_t)$.
+Under \eqref{eq:T_1}, $V(a,a' ; \nu_t) = \frac{1}{2} (\nu_t(a,a') + \nu_t(a',a))$.
+Recall from above that applying Algorithm \ref{alg:greedy_balanced} to preferences $\nu_t$ returns a stable matching under payoffs $V(\cdot, \cdot \, ; \nu_t)$.
 It remains to show that the social welfare obtained by applying Algorithm \ref{alg:greedy_balanced} to preferences $\nu_t$ is within factor-2 of maximum social welfare possible under any feasible (not necessarily stable) matching in $\cW$ for all $t \in [T]$.

 Consider Algorithm \ref{alg:greedy_balanced}.
 In the remainder of the proof, $e = (u,p)$, $e' = (u', p')$, and $e'' = (u'', p'')$.
 If an edge $e = (u,p)$ is added by the algorithm, then it does not conflict with any of the edges added before it.
 In other words, there are no edges $e' = (u', p')$ for which $w(e') > w(e)$ such that $u' = u$ or $p' = p$.
 Applying this observation, we find that, for any $\sM \in \cW$,